Balancingrock/SecureSockets/README.md

 When creating an executable with SPM we miss the setup for Cocoa etc. I have found it easier to create a project in Xcode and then to import the necessary frameworks.

+In the distribution a defaut xcode project is included.
+Use that one to create the frameworks, or generate a new one with the following steps:

+###Optional: create new xcode project to build the frameworks

 In order to create a framework from a SPM project like SecureSockets I found it easiest to generate an xcode project in the SecureSockets dictionary with:

     $ swift package generate-xcodeproj